awsdocs/aws-glue-developer-guide/doc_source/monitor-profile-debug-oom-abnormalities.md

 glueContext.write_dynamic_frame.from_options(frame = df, connection_type = "s3", connection_options = {"path": output_path}, format = "parquet", transformation_ctx = "datasink")
 ```

 **Normal profiled metrics:** The [executor memory](monitoring-awsglue-with-cloudwatch-metrics.md#glue.ALL.jvm.heap.usage) with AWS Glue dynamic frames never exceeds the safe threshold, as shown in the following image\.
 It streams in the rows from the database and caches only 1,000 rows in the JDBC driver at any point in time\.
+An out of memory exception does not occur\.

 ![\[AWS Glue console showing executor memory below the safe threshold.\]](http://docs.aws.amazon.com/glue/latest/dg/images/monitor-debug-oom-2-memoryprofile-fixed.png)